MB116/laravel-nova-record-locks/readme.md

 ## Introduction

 A record will be locked when edited by a user, to prevent access by other users.
-Record locks can be removed by selecting the checkbox and chosing: `Remove record locks` in the list overview.
+Record locks can be removed by selecting the checkbox and chosing: `Remove record locks` in the list overview or by saving the record.

 A user is only allowed to remove it's own locks.